 - 1/2 cup peanut butter chips plus about 1/3 cup more for garnishing

 - 1/2 cup semi-sweet chocolate chips plus about 1/3 cup more for garnishing

 - 3/4 cup creamy peanut butter

-Bake for 13-15 minutes or until top is set and a toothpick inserted into the center comes out slightly wet.
-Place pan on wire rack.
-Centers of brownies will fall upon cooling.
-If not, tap centers with the back of a teaspoon to make a hole.
+- Bake for 13-15 minutes or until the top is set and a toothpick inserted into the center comes out slightly wet.
+Place the pan on a wire rack.
+The centers of the brownies will fall upon cooling.
+If not, tap the centers with the back of a teaspoon to make a hole.

-Place peanut butter in a small microwave-safe bowl.
+- Place the peanut butter in a small microwave-safe bowl.
 Microwave on high for 45 seconds, then stir.
-While brownies are still hot, spoon about a tablespoon of peanut butter into the center of each brownie.
+While the brownies are still hot, spoon about a tablespoon of peanut butter into the center of each brownie.
 Top with semi-sweet chocolate chips and peanut butter chips.
 Cool completely in pan.